pierrelouisdelx/NeurofluxDisorderDetection/README.md

 # Neuroflux Disorder Detection

 A deep learning project for classifying different phases of Neuroflux disorder from medical images.
+The disease is an imaginary disease that has been created for this project.

 ## Overview